cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 - disable TPM (should be by default)
 - disable Secure Boot (should be by default)

 The rest of the recommended settings are already the defaults used by this BIOS.
 DVMT is 32MB for the iGPU and setup doesn't expose a means to change this.
-I modified it via `setup_var` and the modified GRUB shell while trying to get an iGPU-only setup working with a 4k display with no luck.
+I modified it via `setup_var` and the modified GRUB shell while trying to get an iGPU-only setup working with a 4k display ~~with no luck~~.
 Many forum posts say not to try and change DVMT pre-alloc via GRUB; if you break your system don't be upset as you were warned.

 [add screenshots]